ursonor99/PESURV/core/rtl/readme.md

 * ram1_tb is the test bench

 ## ram_2
-storing and loading data into the memory{total now 32 bits of 256 words are stored }
+1)storing and loading data into the memory{total now 32 bits of 256 words are stored }.
-ram_wdat=data to be written into memory ram_we=write enable ram_type=4 bits to select whether its  Half read/write,byte read/write..
+2)ram_wdat=data to be written into memory ram_we=write enable ram_type=4 bits to select whether its  Half read/write,byte read/write..
         *ram_type=1111 we=1 write full word